ACCESS THE ARTS FROM HOME

 On Demand Fun for Everyone

-- The much-anticipated Jerry Awards 2019/20 program will go on as planned on SUN, JUN 7, at 7 PM via Facebook Live.
+- The much-anticipated Jerry Awards 2019/20 program will be aired on SUN, JUN 21, at 7 PM via Facebook Live.
 The 90-minute show will feature video clips of musical theater performances, student and school awards, and special guests.
 You can watch the awards program here.

 Duck Soup Cinema

 - Check out Wisconsin Public Television’s University Place feature on silent film organist and composer Jelani Eddington.
 In the episode, filmed in Capitol Theater, Eddington accompanies scenes from “The Flying Ace,“ a 1926 silent film with an all-African American cast.
 Watch the episode.

 Our Resident Organizations

 - Children’s Theater of Madison is online!
 Like CTM’s Facebook page to participate in FREE offerings from teaching artists!